CHAD PHOTOGRAPHY TOURS WITH WILD IMAGES

 Our camps in the Ennedi are not fixed.
 We will determine good places to camp and make the most of the photographic aspects in each area as we travel through this extraordinary region.

-After a last sunrise in the Ennedi region we will start on our three day return journey to N’Djamena.
+After a last sunrise and early morning in the Ennedi region, we will start on our return journey to N’Djamena.
+Today we will reach Abeche, where we overnight at a simple guesthouse.

-Today we will arrive back in N’Djamena in the late afternoon, in time for a farewell dinner to celebrate our amazing journey through Chad.
+We will arrive back at N’Djamena in time for a farewell dinner at the Hotel La Residence to celebrate our amazing journey through Chad.
+Overnight at the Hotel La Residence.